 A capability to conduct quality improvement projects.

-A process for identifying and correcting significant systemic problems that come to its attention through internal surveillance, complaints, or other mechanisms.
+A process for identifying and correcting significant systemic problems that comes to its attention through internal surveillance, complaints, or other mechanisms.

 Hiring and assigning appropriate medical and administrative staff to each program component